Sean-Hickey1/robotics/README.md

 We are using two workspaces, `ws01` and `ws02`. `ws01` holds existing stuff like our simulation environment. `ws02` holds your things.
 There is also a `ws00` but this one is only for people interested in details to ROS2 navigation.

 #### Clone
-If the .bashrc and the project root is ready we can source it and clone the repos.
+If the .bashrc and the project root is ready we can source it and use the probided Makefile to clone the repos containing the packages we want to use into the correct workspaces.

 ``` bash
 cd $MR_DIR
 make clone
 ```
 ### VSCode:
-Install on your docker host maschine vscode with the Remote Development Extension.
+Install vscode with the Remote Development Extension on your docker host machine.
 More details can be found under [Setup ROS 2 with VSCode and Docker](https://docs.ros.org/en/jazzy/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html)
 ``` bash
 # Install VSCode on your docker host
 sudo apt-get update